Web Design 2000-2018

 Web Design Trends-03

 We cannot state that the period of skeuomorphism started right in 2006.
-This will disregard a smooth transition from flash design to a “caramel” style with glare, characteristic glossy shine, and round shapes.
+This will disregard a smooth transition from a flash design to a “caramel” style with glare, characteristic glossy shine, and round shapes.

-Let’s be honest, today you won’t find typical websites of the 90s, but you still can sometimes come across caramel pages on par with semi-flats.
+Let’s be honest; today, you won’t find typical websites of the 90s, but you still can sometimes come across caramel pages on par with semi-flats.
 The slow stagnation of another always accompanied the rise of one tendency.

 The release of the first iPhone in 2007 marked two important events at once: the emergence of adaptive web design (due to the necessity of full-fledged layouts for mobile and tablet devices) and the formation of the caramel style of web design (Do you remember Job’s icons which looked so sweet and glamorous that you wanted to touch or even lick them?).
 Realism goes hand in hand with gloss.